 The Bristol centre is well established to support early-stage companies as well as later-stage companies of up to 10 people and corporate or university spinouts, who can benefit from our high quality support environment and University links.

 In 2011, the Bristol Centre hosted a visit from HRH The Duke of York, who said: “I was very impressed by what SETsquared can provide new and aspiring businesses.
 It’s quite clear that it has a huge role to play for the local and national economy, supporting not just people linked to the University but anyone in the city who thinks they have a viable business idea.”

 One of the regular events we run is the SETsquared Garden Party and Innovation Showcase, where investors, corporates, grant-funders and potential non-exec directors get together to see the exciting technology businesses that we support.
-See a video about that event.
+See a trailer or 8 minute video about that event.

 The Bristol SETsquared Centre is now running Engine Shed - a collaboration between The University of Bristol and Bristol City Council.
 This project has started with a £1.7m refurbishment of Engine Shed, where SETsquared is now housed, (formerly the British & Empire Commonwealth Museum), which opened in November 2013.
 Engine Shed also houses the Invest in Bristol & Bath Growth Hub, a Business Lounge, a branch of the University of Bath's DigiCity co-working space, meeting rooms (including Brunel's original Board room), a public technology showcase and other significant tenants.

 For more detailed information on the Bristol centre, including performance statistics, please click here.

 10 desks in shared pre-incubation space, 91 desks in cellular incubation space.